 All AP language and culture exams follow the same basic format.
 Part 1 is composed of multiple choice questions and Part 2 is composed of free response questions.
 Part 1 for all tests is made up of both reading questions and listening questions.
 (The AP Latin course, however, does not require a student to practice listening.
 This skill does not come up on the Latin exam.)
 The exact number of multiple choice and free-response questions varies from test to test.

-AP Language exams are unique in that students usually take four years of coursework to prepare for the test, as opposed to the typical one.
-Strictly speaking, however, there are no explicit pre’reqs for these courses.
+AP Language exams are unique in that students usually take four years of coursework to prepare for the test, as opposed to the typical one-year course schedule.
+Strictly speaking, however, there are no explicit prerequisites for these courses.
 Native speakers of any of the 6 spoken languages that College Board offers will likely find themselves on track to an easy 4 or 5.
 Be sure to practice reading comprehension in your given language, however; while most native speakers of a language have fluent aural comprehension, they sometimes have less experience with reading and writing.

 Students declaring a language-related major — such as Classics, Romance Languages, or Comparative Literature — would of course benefit from having at least 1 such AP exam under their belts.
 A 4 or 5 on the AP Japanese Language and Culture or Chinese Language and Culture exams would supplement an East Asian Studies major.
 An AP Language exam also nicely supplements a related major like International Relations.
 And of course having a 5 on an AP Language exam if you're a math or science major shows a college that you have many academic interests and strong, multilingual communication skills.